 - 18.83 The University of Cumbria was established in 2007 following the merger of St Martin's College, the Cumbria Institute of Arts and the Cumbrian campus of the University of Central Lancashire.
 The university is based on a 'distributing learning network' with teaching taking place at a number of facilities across the country.
 In Lancaster, the main campus buildings are located on the former St Martin's College site on Bowerham Road, south of Lancaster city centre.
 This was established in the 1960s on the former army barracks. - 18.84 Like Lancaster University, the University of Cumbria campus in Lancaster plays a major role in providing employment and investment into the local economy.
-Its importance to the local economy is recognised in the recent employment land review which suggested that, overall within the district, approximately 10,00058 people were employed within the educational sector. - 18.85 Since its establishment, the University of Cumbria has continued to grow with significant investment in new campus buildings and facilities over recent years.
-Further development of the site is constrained by its site boundaries and its location within a residential area and area of Key Urban Landscape.
-This landscape provides a visual setting for the college and provides recreational facilities for the students and staff.
-It also makes an important contribution to the appearance of what is a densely developed part of Lancaster. - 18.86 The Council will support development within the built-up campus boundary identified on the Local Plan Policies Map.
-In exceptional circumstances, the Council may allow development outside of this area for outdoor sports facilities and small-scale ancillary development where a proven need is evidenced, where it is shown that this cannot be met within the existing builtup area, where residential amenity is protected and where it does not encourage off-campus parking. - 18.87 In considering future proposals for growth, it may be that alternative locations outside of the campus may be considered appropriate, including locations in central Lancaster and
+Its importance to the local economy is recognised in the recent employment land review which suggested that, overall within the district, approximately 10,00061 people were employed within the educational sector.

-58 NOMIS (2016)
+61 NOMIS (2016)